 I love to share “Uniquely Nora” with my students.
 They can’t get over the fact that I actually wrote that book and drew those pictures (even though my illustrations are not professional. at. all.)
 The message behind “Uniquely Nora” is one that I would hope all my students can walk away from my class internalizing.

 My performer hat basically has a mind of it’s own.
 It practically prances and dances off of my shelf and over to my head all by it’s silly little self!
-Whether it be performing as Queen Elsa at a birthday party, performing in local talent shows, belly dance classes, or the making of YouTube videos ( My YouTube Channel here), this hat always manages to find a way to be on display and in the spotlight.
+Whether it be performing as Queen Elsa at birthday parties, belly dance classes, being in YouTube videos ( My YouTube Channel here), being in improv comedy shows at JesterZ Improv, auditioning for America’s Got Talent, or being Mrs. Arizona International… this hat always manages to find a way to be on display and in the spotlight… and I LOVE it.
+Especially now that I’m mentally healthier!

 This is the hat that I referred to up above as “some new.”
 I had always tried to be physically active, but I was always too physically exhausted to do it!
 It was as if the physically active hat kept falling off as soon as I would put it on.
 Or maybe it was just that I was too sore to put it on again after wearing it for an hour of working out.
 The details about the infrequency of this hat’s head appearances are a bit fuzzy.
 One thing for sure was that it would often hang there, hidden, while my body recuperated from c-sections, mental overwhelm, and physical fatigue.
 Of course it was hard to workout, my mind and body had all it could handle.